This is the most critical part of retirement.

 It made me sick of what I saw.
 The broker had run the best, middle, and worst-case scenarios for this guy.

-- The worst case return he gave this guy in the next ten years was an 8% return.
+- The worst-case return he gave this guy in the next ten years was an 8% return.

 - The middle case scenario was a return of 16% in the next ten years.

-- The best case scenario was a 24% return over the next ten years.
+- The best-case scenario was a 24% return over the next ten years.

 None of those figures were even remotely guaranteed or even close to reality for a ten-year time frame.
-He was giving this guy such a false sense of hope and security it was not even funny!
-Unfortunately, this is not the first time I have seen this and I know it will not be the last.
-This was the truest form of IFcome.
-If the market had that kind of return and If the broker was telling the truth, he would be able to draw out that kind of income.
+He gave this guy such a false sense of hope and security; it was not even funny!
+Unfortunately, this is not the first time I have seen this, and I know it will not last.
+This was the most accurate form of IFcome.
+If the market had that kind of return and If the broker were telling the truth, he would be able to draw out that kind of income.

-I only deal with products that have true INcome interest guarantees and provide a true Income that you can live on for the rest of your life.
-There are plenty of products that will provide Income, not IFcome.
+I only deal with products with genuine INcome interest guarantees and provide a true Income that you can live on for the rest of your life.